poanetwork/blockscout-terraform/README.md

 - The `pool_size` defines the number of connections allowed by the RDS instance;
 - `secret_key_base` is a random password used for BlockScout internally.
 It is highly recommended to gernerate your own `secret_key_base` before the deployment.
 For instance, you can do it via `openssl rand -base64 64 | tr -d '\n'` command;
 - `new_relic_app_name` and  `new_relic_license_key` should usually stay empty unless you want and know how to configure New Relic integration;
-- Chain configuration is made via `networks ` variable.
-It is Ansible multiline variable that nests Terraform configuration based on HCL syntax.
+- Chain configuration is made via `chain_*` variables.
 For details of chain configuration see the [appropriate section](#Chain-Configuration) of this ReadMe.
-For example, see the `group_vars/all.yml.example` file.
+For examples, see the `group_vars/all.yml.example` file.

 ## Chain Configuration